jliphard/wearable_nRF52_Firmware/README.md

 *Sleep for most of the time (i.e. between the sampling events) *Do that until it drains the battery.

-_Goal 2_ - Upon system start, advertize BLE for 100 secs.
+_Goal 2_ - Minimal BLE functionality.
+Upon system start, advertize BLE for 100 secs.
 If connect, then allow iOS BLE app to send commands, such as Erase Memory, or Upload all data.
+If not connect, just datalog as in use case 1.
+One connection drops, begin to datalog.

+_Goal 3_ - Get good time/date/location from iPhone.